Damithijse/NewsAPI/README.md

 # Finap Practical Test NewsAPI - .Net

-This project aims to be a strong foundation for react-native applications.
+This project aims to be a strong foundation for ASP.NET Core Web API .
 It provides a clear and organized structure and core dependencies.

 ## Prerequisites